yjs/yjs/README.md

 |----------------|-----------------------------------|
 |[memory](https://github.com/y-js/y-memory) | In-memory storage. |
 |[indexeddb](https://github.com/y-js/y-indexeddb) | Offline storage for the browser |

-You can use Yjs client-, and server- side.
-You can get it as via npm, and bower.
-We even provide polymer elements for Yjs!

 The advantages over similar frameworks are support for
 * ..
 P2P message propagation and arbitrary communication protocols